Hiring a Georgia DUI Lawyer in Atlanta to Fight a DUI Case

 - Random screening

 You may be tempted to give up and just plead guilty, thinking that you have no chance of winning your DUI case anyway.
-However, it you settle for pleading guilty, you will definitely experience all of the criminal sanctions, loss of license, and civil penalties mentioned above.
+However, it you settle for pleading guilty without fighting your DUI case, you will experience all of the criminal sanctions, loss of license, and civil penalties mentioned above.

-If this is not your first DUI charge then you need to pay close attention.
+If this is not your first DUI charge, then you need to pay close attention.
 Second offenders may face a three-year administrative license suspension and ignition interlock.
 The potential administrative license suspension is raised to five years if a suspect is convicted a third time with five years, plus you are then declared a “habitual violator.”
 Vehicle confiscation and sale as an instrument of a felony crime may be initiated by the District Attorney upon a fourth arrest or conviction of a DUI felony.

-This is all in addition to your insurance being cancelled, or paying higher insurance rates, substantial fines and surcharges and a greatly increased possibility of jail time.
-It should be obvious that if this is not your first DUI, your charges need to be taken even more seriously, and only the best DUI lawyers in Georgia considered.
+This is all in addition to your insurance being cancelled, or paying higher insurance rates, substantial fines and surcharges and a greatly increased possibility of significant jail time.
+It should be obvious that if this is not your first driving while impaired case, your DUI charges need to be taken even more seriously, and only the best DUI lawyers in Georgia considered.

 How a Georgia DUI Lawyer Can Help